theantichris/WordPress-Plugin-Boilerplate/README.md

 All custom plugin functionality should be started in the run_plugin() method.

 This boilerplate includes an __OLDER__ version of my WordPress plugin framework.
 This allows you to easily create custom post types, pages, taxonomies, and views.
+You can get the update framework on its repo at https://github.com/theantichris/wp-plugin-framework.

 ## Instantiating Objects